NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Europe's most digital nation — e-Residency, a flat 22% tax, and a world-class nomad visa World's Most Digital Country, 0% Corporate Tax on Reinvested Profits, Pioneer Digital Nomad Visa are among the top reasons expats choose Estonia.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Estonia straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Estonia — straight to your inbox.